-Non-impulsive acoustic stressors from Navy training activities conducted during five-year period of proposed MMPA Rule and into the reasonably foreseeable future are not likely to reduce the viability or recovery of these populations.
+Non-impulsive acoustic stressors from Navy training activities conducted during five-year period of proposed MMPA Rule and into the reasonably foreseeable future are not likely to reduce the viability or recovery of blue whale populations.
 We anticipate temporary behavioral responses and TTS, but do not anticipate any injury or mortality from acoustic stressors.
-We do not anticipate those behavioral responses to result in fitness consequences to any individuals and therefore, we do not expect acoustic stressors to result in substantial changes in reproduction, numbers, or distribution of these populations.
-This conclusion is further supported by Monnahan et al. (2014) which concluded that the ENP blue whale population has likely reached carrying capacity despite decades of Navy training and testing activities, including MFA sonar, in the Hawaii and Southern California Training Ranges.
+We do not anticipate those behavioral responses or instances of TTS to result in fitness consequences to any individuals and therefore, we do not expect acoustic stressors to result in substantial changes in reproduction, numbers, or distribution of these populations.
+This conclusion is further supported by Monnahan et al. (2014) which concluded that the ENP blue whale population has likely reached carrying capacity despite decades of Navy training and testing activities (i.e., training activities similar to those conducted in the MITT action area including the use of MFA sonar) in the Hawaii and Southern California Training Ranges.